Canadian Indian residential school gravesites: Kuper Island

 In 2018 the Penelakut chief, council and elders met with researchers from the University of British Columbia to discuss a possible survey of the grounds of the former Kuper Island Indian Residential school for unmarked graves using GPR.
 This work would build on previous GPR surveys conducted in known cemeteries in the community in 2014 and 2016.

 In a memo sent to band members on July 8, 2021, Chief Joan Brown of the Penelakut First Nation made reference to the discovery of at least 160 "undocumented and unmarked" graves located on the grounds of the former school, on an island off Vancouver Island.
 The memo was circulated in national media coverage on July 12.
 It is unclear whether the number referred to new findings.

-The school, referred to as "Canada's Alcatraz", was operated on the remote Penelakut Island (formerly Kuper Island) from 1889 to 1969 by the Catholic Church, and from 1969 to 1975 by the federal government.
+The school, referred to as "Canada's Alcatraz", was operated on Penelakut Island (formerly Kuper Island) from 1889 to 1969 by the Catholic Church, and from 1969 to 1975 by the federal government.